noahehall/theBookOfNoah/0current/haproxy.md

     - roundrobin: for quick and short requests
     - leastconn: for long lives connections, e.g. websockets
     - uri: route to services optimized to handle speicfic types of requests
+    - first: the first server with available connection slots receives the connection
+      - once a server reaches its *maxconn* value, the next is used
+    - source: the source IP address is hashed & divided by total weight of the running servers to designate which server will receive teh request
+      - the same IP address will always reach the same server while the servers stay the same

   - rate limiting: limit # of requests clients can make within a period of time